platenspeler/ESP-1ch-Gateway-ver-2.0/README.md

 ==============================

 Version 2.0, August 13, 2016
+Author: M Westenberg (mw12554@hotmail.com)
+Copyright: M Westenberg (mw12554@hotmail.com)

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.
 It has been tested on the Wemos D1 Mini, using a HopeRF RFM95W transceiver.

-The code is for testing and development purposes only, and is not meant for production usage.
+The code is for testing and development purposes only, and is not meant for production usage yet.

-Engine is originally based on code base of Single Channel gateway for RaspberryPI which was developed by Thomas Telkamp.
+The software is originally based on code base of Single Channel gateway for RaspberryPI which was developed by Thomas Telkamp.
 Code was ported and extended to run on ESP 8266 mcu and provide RTC, Webserver and DNS services.
-Version 2.0 adds several enhancements, two-way traffic being the most important.
+Version 2.0 adds several enhancements and part have been completely redisigned.
+Changes include two-way traffic.
+The code is also slit over multiple source files which makes editing easier.

 Maintained by Maarten Westenberg (mw12554@hotmail.com)